 Key points for selected education occupations

-- Four fifths of overall employment was at professional level (three fifths was in primary/nursery and secondary school teaching); a further 8% was at associate professional level
+- Almost four fifths of overall employment was at professional level (mostly in primary/nursery and secondary school teaching)

-- One quarter of employed higher & further education teaching professionals were aged 55 or older (Figure 9.6.3)
+- At least one quarter of employed higher and further education teaching professionals were aged 55 or older ─ slightly above the national average